corda/corda/docs/source/api-contract-constraints.rst

 Signature Constraints.
 This ensures that the version of each app is acceptable to the transaction's input states.

-If a node receives a transaction that uses an attachment that it doesn't trust, but there is an attachment present on the node with same at least one common signature, then the node will execute that contract's code as if it were trusted.
+If a node receives a transaction that uses an attachment that it doesn't trust, but there is an attachment present on the node with at least one common signature, then the node will trust the received attachment.
 This means that nodes are no longer required to have every version of a CorDapp uploaded to them in order to verify transactions running older version of a CorDapp.
 Instead, it is sufficient to have any version of the CorDapp contract installed.